Market Update Quarter Ending March 31st

 Kris Maksimovich is a financial advisor located at Global Wealth Advisors 4400 State Hwy 121, Ste.
 200, Lewisville, TX 75056.
 He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
 He can be reached at (972) 930-1238 or at firstname.lastname@example.org.

-Authored by Brad McMillan, CFA®, CAIA, MAI, managing principal, chief investment officer, and Sam Millette, senior investment research analyst, at Commonwealth Financial Network®.
+Authored by Brad McMillan, CFA®, CAIA, MAI, managing principal, chief investment officer, and Sam Millette, manager, fixed income, at Commonwealth Financial Network®.